lordpansar/lordpansar.github.io/_posts/2021-10-20-remove-diag-setting.markdown

 <h4>Step 4</h4>

 To remove the diagnostic setting, run the following command.
-Replace MyResourceID and MyDiagnosticSetting with the corresponding data from step 1.
+Replace MyResourceID and MyDiagnosticSetting with your corresponding data from step 1.
+The command flags specify which diagnostic setting that should be removed from which resource.

 {% highlight powershell %}
 PS C:\WINDOWS\system32> Remove-AzDiagnosticSetting -ResourceId "MyResourceID" -Name MyDiagnosticSetting
 {% endhighlight %}

-Now you should see something like this in your Powershell window:
+If all went well you should now see something like this in your Powershell window:

 {% highlight powershell %}
 RequestId                            StatusCode